AFC North Preview: Can Ben Roethlisberger Lead Steelers To Fifth Straight Postseason?

-The Pittsburgh Steelers are in position to win the AFC North division yet again.
+The Pittsburgh Steelers are positioned to win the AFC North yet again.

-The Black and Yellow finished the 2017 NFL season with a 13-3 record before losing to the Jacksonville Jaguars in the divisional game, but have absolutely dominated AFC North opponents over the past two seasons behind quarterback Ben Roethlisberger, running back Le’Veon Bell and wide receiver Antontio Brown.
+The Steelers, who finished the 2017 NFL season with a 13-3 record before losing to the Jacksonville Jaguars in the AFC divisional round, have absolutely dominated AFC North opponents over the past two seasons behind quarterback Ben Roethlisberger, running back Le’Veon Bell and wide receiver Antontio Brown.

-However, there are plenty of questions surrounding Bell, who skipped Monday’s practice and has yet to sign his $14.5 million tender.
-Will his issues with his contract spill into Week 1 and keep him off the field?
+However, there are plenty of questions surrounding Bell, who still hasn’t reported to practice and has yet to sign his $14.5 million contract tender.
+Will his contract issues with spill into Week 1 and keep him off the field?
 Do the Steelers have a plan to replace him if this is the case?

 Only time will tell.